bauzaj/portfolio/README.md

 ## Projects
 ### [Home Sales](https://github.com/bauzaj/Home_Sales)
-This project is dedicated to the analysis of home sales data utilizing the powerful data processing capabilities of Spark.
-The notebook begins with the setup of the Spark environment, ensuring all necessary packages and dependencies, including findspark, are appropriately installed and configured.
-The core data is sourced from an AWS S3 bucket, demonstrating familiarity with cloud-based storage solutions.
-The data is loaded into a Spark DataFrame, which serves as the foundation for the subsequent analyses.
-The analyses includes EDA and advanced analyses that may encompass time series, regression, or clustering.
-The project culminates with insights derived from the data, providing actionable recommendations or observations about home sales trends.
+This project was designed to demonstrate advanced competency in leveraging Spark for in-depth analysis of home sales data.
+The process initiated with the meticulous configuration of the Spark environment, ensuring seamless integration of essential packages, notably findspark.
+Core data was sourced directly from an AWS S3 bucket, underscoring expertise in engaging with cloud storage solutions.
+Once ingested, the data was structured into a Spark DataFrame, establishing the foundation for robust analytical procedures.
+The analytical scope spanned Exploratory Data Analysis (EDA) and extended to specialized techniques such as time series, regression, and clustering analyses.
+The endeavor culminated in extracting insightful conclusions from the dataset, presenting actionable intelligence and discerning commentary on the dynamics of home sales trends.

 ![BarChart](/assets/img/homesales.png)